charlyisidore/pslp-st-conflicts/bp/README.md

   -c "command"  : execute single line of dialog commands (can be used multiple times)
 ```

+See a [list of parameters](PARAMETERS.md) specific to the PSLP solver.

 ## License

 This software is licensed under the GPLv3.